Learning Fourier series with parametrized quantum circuits: Results

-Since entanglement can play a larger role for larger qubit numbers, we increase the Fourier degree to 12 and test ans\"atze with $4$ qubits and $3$ layers.
-We choose ans\"atze with $U^1=R_YR_Z$ and entanglement gate $\CRX$, because they performed stable in previous experiments.
-We vary the entanglement structure $\{\text{simple}, \text{strong}, \text{strongc14}\}$ which denotes the styles shown in Fig.~\ref{fig:qvc_ent_layer} and the style used in circuit 14 from \cite{Sukin2019}.
-The first three entries in Fig.~\ref{fig:pqc_d12_ent} show that these ans\"atze with $2$ entanglement layers do not achieve a reasonable learning capability, no matter which structure we use.
-Instead, with $3$ entanglement layers, all ans\"atze achieve an optimal learning capability independent of their entanglement structure and style.
-Furthermore, as the examples in \ref{subsec:warm_up_1q1l} suggest - even beyond the case of one qubit and one layer - having a zero layer can enhance the learning capability drastically.
+Since entanglement can play a larger role for larger qubit numbers, we increase the Fourier degree to 12 and test ans\"atze with four qubits and three layers.
+We choose ans\"atze with $U^1=R_YR_Z$ and entanglement gate $\CRX$ because they performed stable in previous experiments.
+We vary the entanglement structure $\{\text{simple}, \text{strong}, \text{strongc14}\}$, which denotes the styles shown in Fig.~\ref{fig:qvc_ent_layer} and the style used in circuit 14 from Ref.~\cite{Sukin2019}.
+The first three entries in Fig.~\ref{fig:pqc_d12_ent} show that these ans\"atze with two entanglement layers do not achieve a reasonable learning capability, no matter which structure we use.
+Instead, with three entanglement layers, all ans\"atze achieve an optimal learning capability independent of their entanglement structure and style.
+Furthermore, as the examples in Appendix~\ref{subsec:warm_up_1q1l} suggest---even beyond the case of one qubit and one layer---having a zero layer can enhance the learning capability drastically.
 All presented results demonstrate that increasing the number of entangling layers can change the learning capability quite drastically while not changing the Fourier coefficient picture.
 The results also indicate that the amount of entanglement layers is much more important than the structure that is implemented within each entanglement layer.

-Using only half of the controlled operations in each entanglement layer, as done in the hardware-efficient or alternating layer ansatz, reduces the learning capability; similar learning capabilities with these ans\"atze can be achieved by doubling the number of entanglement layers.
+Using only half of the controlled operations in each entanglement layer, as done in the hardware-efficient or alternating layer ansatz reduces the learning capability; similar learning capabilities with these ans\"atze can be achieved by doubling the number of entanglement layers.
 This can be seen in Fig.~\ref{fig:d6_alt} where entanglement layers and gates vary as well as single-qubit operations.
+Furthermore, these results reveal the following three aspects of a circuit's depth: (1) architectures with four alternating entanglement layers with CRX and $R_Y$ or $R_YR_Z$ have a very low learning capability value, indicating that if one is interested in highly expressible PQCs the $R_Y$ has lower depth compared to $R_YR_Z$; (2) increasing the depth to six alternating entanglement layers does not improve the learning capability value, indicating that, in this setup, four alternating entanglement layers could be used for an architecture with lower depth; and (3) if the circuit must be short, i.e., contain two alternating entanglement layers, then utilizing the $\CRX$ gate would lead to PQCs with a lower learning capability value than $\CZ$ or $\CNOT$.